kentpmckinney/epi-address-book/README.md

   <summary>Instructions</summary>

   <br>
-  The following instructions explain how to set up a development environment for this project on MacOS.
+  The following are suggestions to help set up a development environment for this project on MacOS.
 Steps will differ depending on the operating system.

   ### Prerequisites